MarcoHassan/AWS-server-/README.md

 Moreover you will be asked to specify the naming of two files that exist in your shell working directory or that will be created:

-(i) A csv file where the imported tweets will be saved in addition to the MySQL file.
+1. A **csv file** where the imported tweets will be saved in addition to the MySQL file.
+(Just to be save, since storage was not a limitation for our application)

-(ii) A log file where the user can find documentation on the smoothly operation of the script.
+2. A **log file** where the user can find documentation on the smooth operation of the script and for example the number of downloaded tweets.

 Both will be saved under the working directory of your shell at the moment of running the python script.